dimkr/tootik/FEDERATION.md

 tootik [forwards](https://www.w3.org/TR/activitypub/#inbox-forwarding) replies (and replies to replies [...], until `MaxForwardingDepth`) to followers of the user who started the thread.

 When tootik receives a forwarded activity (the sending actor belongs to different host), tootik fetches the activity from its origin.
+If the activity needs to be forwarded by tootik (for example: it's a forwarded `Create` activity for a reply in a thread), it forwards the received activity and not the fetched one, to let other servers to decide how they want to handle this situation.

 tootik does not fetch missing posts to complete threads with "ghost replies".